ZzAve/teambalance/README.md

 Unfortunately, Intellij doesn't understand shaded artifacts ([read up on it here](https://youtrack.jetbrains.com/issue/IDEA-126596))

+> A better workaround seems to be:
+>
-> A better workaround seems to be: Right-click on shade-bug-repackaged -> pom.xml in the project view in IntelliJ,
+> - Right-click on shade-bug-repackaged -> pom.xml in the project view in IntelliJ,
-> choose "Maven" -> "Ignore Projects".
-Then do a "Maven" -> "Reimport" on the top-level pom.xml.
+> - choose "Maven" -> "Ignore Projects".
+> - Then do a "Maven" -> "Reload" on the top-level pom.xml.
+> .